 Troubleshooting the BMC Helix Intelligent Integrations issues

-This topic describes the issues that you might encounter when accessing or using BMC Helix Intelligent Integrations on-premises gateway.
+This topic describes the issues that you might encounter when accessing or using the BMC Helix Intelligent Integrations on-premises gateway.

 Issue SymptomIssue causeTroubleshooting